aws-deadline/deadline-cloud-for-nuke/test/squish/SQUISH_README.md

 An unsuccessful test will show:
 - FAIL or FATAL messages in the Squish output
-- Error messages like "Job ID from Squish execution does not match the latest job ID"
+- Error messages like "Failed to download job output"
 - Assertion failures for squish commands, job submission, download, or job verification steps

 ### Image Verification Failures